jeswid/DSA4264_toxic-comment-analysis/technical-report.md

 ```python
 dbvc_score = hdbscan.validity.validity_index(embeddings, clusterer.labels_)
 ```
 The validity index was preferred over traditional metrics like the silhouette score and coherence score, which are generally more suited for centroid-based clustering models such as k-means (Maas et al., 2021).
 These traditional metrics are less effective for density-based clustering algorithms, which can have clusters of varying shapes and densities.
 The validity index better aligns with the nature of HDBSCAN and offers a more reliable measure of clustering quality for such models.
+The chosen values for min_cluster_size and min_samples are the values that correspond to the highest validity index score (dbcv_score in the code).

 **Training and Embedding Strategy**
 To optimise the runtime and manage Google Colab’s limitations, we pre-generated the embeddings for each year’s dataset.
 This allowed us to bypass the computationally expensive embedding process during each model run.
 By saving the embeddings, we could rerun BERTopic without recomputing the text embeddings, reducing the risk of interrupted sessions due to Colab timeouts (Devlin et al., 2019).